Cavinder History, Family Crest & Coats of Arms

 Some of the Cavinder family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cavinder family to the New World and Oceana
+Migration of the Cavinder family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Cavinder or a variant listed above were: Margaret Cavendish, who settled in New England in 1752; Michael Cavendish, who immigrated to New Brunswick in 1847; Alexander Cavendish, who came to New Orleans in 1849.